William Campbell

 Died: (4 May) 1758, Columbia, Pennsylvania

-William Campbell’s grave marker is considered to be Mount Bethel Cemetery’s oldest legible stone.
+William Campbell’s grave marker is one of Mount Bethel Cemetery’s oldest legible stones.
 Certainly, it marks one of the earliest inhabitants of Wright’s Ferry (before it was named Columbia) to be buried there.
 William was, most likely, a trapper.
-That, in itself isn’t particularly unique, but the story of how the stone was carved certainly is.
+That, in itself, isn’t particularly unique, but the story of how the stone may have been carved certainly is.

-The story which has followed this stone marker from the late 18th century may be completely accurate, OR the story may have been embellished over the years:
+The story which has followed this stone marker from the late 18th century may be completely accurate, OR the story may have been embellished over the years.
+The story goes:

-William Campbell’s canine companion was surely a loyal assistant and a comfort as William trapped the lands around and up and down the Susquehanna River.
+William Campbell’s canine companion was surely a loyal assistant and a comfort as William trapped the lands up and down the Susquehanna River valley.
 Sadly, William discovered that the poor creature had contracted an infection (rabies?).
-Uncharacteristically, the dog bit William.
-Not many days later, William developed a fever which soon was followed by confusion and agitation.
+Uncharacteristically, the dog bit William when he released the dog from a trap.
+A few days later, William developed a fever which soon was followed by confusion and agitation.

 William Campbell was obviously a practical and pragmatic man and very soon understood that his trapping days might soon come to an end, along with everything else.
-He realized there was no time to waste.
-After dispatching his poor, suffering companion with his knife, he realized, next, what had to be done.
+He surmised there was no time to waste.
+After dispatching his poor, suffering companion with his knife, he realized what had to be done next.

-With one bandaged hand—getting more painful with each passing hour—he found a piece of slate his roughly shaped, he set about carving the basic facts of his life.
-Additionally, he augmented those facts with a rough illustration of what transpired.
-Dog laying on its side, a glove-covered hand holding a knife pointing toward the dead beast.
-To the contemporary mind, it’s quite a mystery how he could have possessed the will, tenacity, and the strength to carve letters and images into a slab of slate.
-Because of that dubious belief, some have suggested he got only so far when someone else must have helped him finish his goal.
+With one bandaged hand—getting more painful with each passing hour—he found a piece of slate he roughly shaped and set about carving the basic facts of his life into its surface.
+He augmented those facts with a rough illustration of what transpired: a dog lying on its side, a glove-covered hand holding a knife pointing toward the dead beast.
+To the contemporary mind, it’s a mystery how he could have possessed the will, tenacity, and strength to carve letters and images into a slab of slate in the condition he was experiencing.
+Because of that dubious belief, some have suggested he got only so far when someone else must have helped him finish his task.
 Considering, too, the feat to dig a hole deep enough for William, the dog, and the slate slab—all the while fighting a fever—it seems rather likely that someone at some point assisted him.
-For sure, he carved the stone (or, most of it).
-Men and women at that time and in such a place were built of harder stock.
+Men and women of that time and in such a place were built of harder stock.
 This story only supports that premise.
+But, perhaps, it was only a story brought about by conjecture and the love of reciting a dramatic tale.

-Nineteenth century Columbia historian, Francis X. Reuss, offered an alternate assessment of the story and, thus, what is carved into the stone.
-Mr. Reuss posits that the ‘dog’ and ‘hand holding knife’ might suggest imagery.
-Instead of dog lying dead, he suggests it represents a nod to clan heraldry and is a ‘lion rampant’ (on hind legs).
+Nineteenth century Columbia historian, Francis X. Reuss, offered an alternate assessment of the story during his 1903 research and, thus, what is carved into the stone.
+Mr. Reuss posits that the ‘dog’ and ‘hand holding knife’ might suggest alternate imagery.
+Instead of a dog lying dead, he suggests it could be Scotland’s iconic ‘lion rampant’ (on hind legs) on ‘sinister’ (facing left).
 There are certainly numerous crests in the United Kingdom which used such symbology.
-The hand with knife, Mr. Reuss suggested, is a ‘dexter (right) mailed hand’ holding a sword.
+The ‘hand with knife,’ Mr. Reuss suggests, is a ‘dexter (right) mailed hand’ holding a sword or knife.
 He thoroughly researched his theory but could not come away with firm evidence.
-Still, it’s a viable option to consider.
+Afterall, he didn’t have the benefit of the internet to research it as thoroughly as we can today.
+His theorgy is a viable one.
+Indeed, the crest of Scotland’s Clan Gunn shows almost a precise example of the ‘hand and blade’—perhaps William was honoring his country of birth—the lion—and his mother’s clan?
+It’s a viable explanation.
+When one considers how difficult it may have been to carve illustrations of a lion and hand with blade into slate, it’s not overly taxing to understand why the illustrations aren’t clear and precise, leaving them open for a wider interpretation.

-As you may have discovered—if you’ve recently visited the Mount Bethel Cemetery—William’s stone doesn’t exist where it had been placed many years ago.
+If you’ve recently visited the Mount Bethel Cemetery, you’ll notice that William’s stone doesn’t exist where it had been placed many years ago.
 Weather has taken its toll.
-In the early part of 2026, the marker was removed from his resting place of 268 years and lovingly relocated inside the cemetery cottage.
+In the early part of 2026, the marker was removed from his resting place of 268 years and lovingly relocated inside the cemetery cottage for protection against the elements.

 ___________